22nd March 2017 | Sand Law, PLLC

 Fourth Offense DUI in North Dakota

 Finally, for a fourth and subsequent DUI offenses within a 15-year period, the charge is a Class C felony.
-This means that a person convicted can receive up to 1 year and 1 day imprisonment and a $2,000 fine.
+This means that a person convicted faces a mandatory minimum of 1 year and 1-day imprisonment with a minimum fine of $2,000.

 Other Possible Penalties

 In addition to penalties listed above, a driver found guilty of DUI with a minor in the vehicle may receive a jail sentence of up to 1 year.
 Additionally, there is a $2,000 fine that can be assessed for a DUI offense with a minor in the vehicle.

 By law, all North Dakota drivers must submit to a chemical test to detect BAC.
 Otherwise, a driver may have their license suspended for 180 days up to 3 years.